ethanabrooks/dissertation/bellman-update-networks.typ

 @sec:train-bellman-network).
 This loss is equivalent to @eq:loss when $Prob_theta$ is normally distributed with fixed standard deviation.

+=== Value Estimation <sec:value-estimation>
+As we alluded in @sec:bellman-network-method, in order to estimate values using the Bellman Update Network, we auto-regressively pass the outputs of the network back into it, repeating this procedure a fixed number of steps, or until the estimates converge.
+One detail is that the network receives values as inputs and produces _Q-values_ as outputs.
+Therefore, the output Q-values must be recombined into values before feeding them back into the network.
+To achieve this, we simply take the dot product of the output Q-values and the input policy logits.
+See @fig:iteration for a visualization.

+#figure(
+  image("figures/bellman-update-networks/iteration.png"),
+  caption: [
+    Diagram showing how Q-value estimates output by the Bellman Update Network are converted back into value estimates and fed back into the network.
+  ],
+  placement: top,
+) <fig:iteration>

 === Training procedure <sec:train-bellman-network>

+#figure(
+  image("figures/bellman-update-networks/training.png", height: 150pt),
+  caption: [
+    Visualization of the first three curriculum stages for training the Bellman Update Network.
+  ],
+  placement: bottom,
+) <fig:training>

 Here we describe a practical procedure for computing values to serve as inputs and targets to the network, and for training the network.
 For all values of $k$ greater